srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 I also hope you are motivated to utilize the OSG for your research supercomputing needs.
 It truly is a tremendous resource.
 If you’re interested in learning more, I would highly recommend their [summer school](https://twiki.opensciencegrid.org/bin/view/Education/OSGUserSchool2016) which will give you much more intimate knowledge for using the OSG (also, it’s a completely free!
 Even travel expenses are covered.)
 But if you don’t want to do that, then check out their aforementioned resources.

-I would like to thank [Dr. Bala Desinghu](https://github.com/dmbala) at the University of Chicago for his truly excellent support for setting up my jobs to run properly and finding solutions to bypass the many Python ImportErrors.
+I would like to thank [Dr. Bala Desinghu](https://github.com/dmbala) at the University of Chicago for his amazing support for helping to get my jobs to run properly and finding solutions to bypass the many Python ImportErrors.